GluuFederation/docs-oxd-prod/3.1.4/sources/faq/index.md

 ### How can I view data inside oxd database manually without oxd-server?

-By default oxd-server persists data inside H2 embedded database.
-On disk it should look as `oxd_db.mv.db` file.
+By default, the oxd-server persists data inside H2 embedded database.
+On disk, it should look as `oxd_db.mv.db` file.
 You can use any convenient database viewer to view/edit data inside the database.
-We recommend use browser based viewer H2:
+We recommend to use the browser-based viewer H2:

  - Download http://www.h2database.com/html/download.html
  - Run it (in "Platform-Independent zip" case it is as simple as hit `h2.sh` or `h2.bat`)

- In browser you will see connection details, please specify details as in `oxd-conf.json` file.
+ In the browser, you will see connection details, please specify details as in `oxd-conf.json` file.
  If all is filled correctly on "Test Connection" you should see "Test successful" message as on screenshot below.

  ![H2](../img/faq_h2_connection_details.png)

  After hitting "Connect" button you will be able to view/modify data manually.
-Please be careful to not corrupt data inside otherwise oxd-server will not be albe to operate in normal mode.
+Please be careful to not corrupt data inside otherwise oxd-server will not be able to operate in normal mode.

 ### Client expires, how can I avoid it?

 `register_site` or `setup_client` commands generates client dynamically and thus those clients has lifetime set.
 Lifetime of the client is set on OP side.
 It is possible to extend lifetime by calling `update_site` command and set `client_secret_expires_at` to the date which you wish.
 This field accepts number of milliseconds since 1970.
 You can use to [https://currentmillis.com/](https://currentmillis.com/) to convert date to milliseconds.
 For example `Fri Jun 15 2018 12:28:28` is `1529065708906`.
 Note that `setup_client` creates 2 clients up to 3.2.0 oxd-server version, so if you need to extend lifetime of both clients you have to call `update_site` with `oxd_id` and `setup_client_oxd_id` which are returned as response from `setup_client` command.

 ### How can I use oxd with AS that does not support UMA ?
 Please set `uma2_auto_register_claims_gathering_endpoint_as_redirect_uri_of_client` in `oxd-config.json` to fails otherwise you may get `no_uma_discovery_response` if UMA is not supported on AS side.